XTLS/Xray-docs-next/docs/en/config/transports/tls.md

 :::

 ::: tip
-When this feature is enabled, some TLS options that affect TLS fingerprints are overridden by the uTLS library and stop taking effect, such as ALPN.
+When this feature is enabled, some TLS options that affect TLS fingerprints are overridden by the uTLS library and stop taking effect.
-The parameters still passed through are:
-`"serverName" "disableSystemRoot" "pinnedPeerCertSha256" "masterKeyLog"`
+The parameters still passed through are: `"serverName" "disableSystemRoot" "pinnedPeerCertSha256" "masterKeyLog"`.

+ALPN has special behavior.

+By default, the most common `h2,http/1.1` is forced as ALPN.
+For WebSocket and HttpUpgrade transports, `http/1.1` is used by default — otherwise negotiating to `h2` would prevent the connection from succeeding — but you may manually set it to `h2,http/1.1` if you are sure the server supports completing the handshake with this ALPN.

+If ECH is enabled, the outer ALPN is always shown as `h2,http/1.1`.
+The inner ALPN is forced to `http/1.1` for WebSocket or HttpUpgrade transports to allow the handshake to complete; for other protocols the user-configured ALPN is honored.
 :::

 > `pinnedPeerCertSha256`: string